fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 4. Give some examples of the software that draw lines and the software that don&rsquo;t draw.

 5. What is the axis of change?
+How does it relate to boundaries?

 <a id="org53830d7"></a>